Who should buy the Scarpa Mescalito GTX

 The Scarpa Mescalito GTX has more than enough positives to embolden those who would give it a shot.
 It is a solid option if you:

--The Scarpa Mescalito GTX, the sibling of the non-waterproof Mescalito, is a shoe designed for technical approach endeavors.
-Its designers imbued it with a Gore-Tex membrane to make it watertight.
+- Prefer a shoe that is designed for technical approach endeavors and comes with a Gore-Tex membrane to make it watertight.

 The Mescalito GTX promises to keep the wearer as surefooted as possible on virtually all sorts of backcountry surfaces with its Vibram Megagrip outsole.
 It is designed to provide a level of stickiness that works no matter if the terrain is wet or dry.
 It is also imbued with Vibram’s Dynamis Litebase (LB) technology, making it a lightweight component—about 50% lighter than most.

 This grippy layer has treaded lugs scattered all around it, rendering it capable of latching on to loose soil and similar surfaces.
 It also has a climbing zone, which delivers added grip over smooth rock.

 This approach-focused hiker is armed with a segmented midsole made of EVA (ethylene-vinyl acetate).
 It grants adequate cushioning and footing balance at the same time, thanks to its dual-density construction.
 Bridging the gap between the midsole’s heel and forefoot sections is a TPU (thermoplastic polyurethane) insert.

 The presence of this additional sole component translates to enhanced stability.
 What elevates the midsole’s provision of comfort, on the other hand, is the Mescalito GTX’s default footbed.